2023 Wisconsin Supreme Court election: Advertising

+Campaign spending was greater than any judiciary race in United States history, with outside political action committees accounting for more than two thirds of total expenditures.
+The Protasiewicz campaign raised $12 million and received $11.3 million in outside spending; her opponent raised $2.2 million and received $15.4 million in outside spending.
+Early and large donations to Protasiewicz via the Democratic Party enabled her campaign to start airing ads weeks before Kelly.
+Her opponent received the bulk of his support through dark money PACs, including $5.3 million in spending by PACs controlled by conservative billionaires Richard and Elizabeth Uihlein, and $5.2 million in spending by PACs controlled by the business lobby Wisconsin Manufacturers & Commerce.

 Two days after the primary election, Janet Protasiewicz spent at least $135,000 on two new ads.
-The first continues her previous criticism of Daniel Kelly for representing child predators as a defense attorney, while the second claims he would uphold Wisconsin's current abortion ban if elected to the Supreme Court.
+The first continued her previous criticism of Daniel Kelly for representing child predators as a defense attorney, while the second claims he would uphold Wisconsin's abortion ban if elected to the Supreme Court.
 A Better Wisconsin Together simultaneously booked an additional $500,000 worth of ads in support of Protasiewicz.
 Protasiewicz's ad spending quickly swelled; by February 27, it had reached $5.4 million.
 A Better Wisconsin later increased their ad budget to $1.3 million, with one ad hitting Kelly for a past comment he made comparing social security to slavery.

+On February 27, Fair Courts America booked close to $1 million worth of ads labeling Protasiewicz as soft on crime.
+Fair Courts America booked another $550,000 worth of ads on March 6.
+Meanwhile, the conservative group Wisconsin Manufacturers & Commerce spent $3.2 million in its opening buy, running ads accusing Protasiewicz of issuing low sentences in sexual assault cases.
 On March 6, Protasiewicz spent an additional $460,000 on ads.
 One of her ads claimed that Kelly had taken a bribe to un-recuse himself from a case, an accusation that Kelly denied.
 Another ad accused him of participating in plans to appoint fake electors in 2020 due to Donald Trump's false claims of fraud in the presidential election.

-On February 27, Fair Courts America booked close to $1 million worth of ads labeling Protasiewicz as soft on crime.
-Fair Courts America booked another $550,000 worth of ads on March 6.
-Meanwhile, the conservative group Wisconsin Manufacturers & Commerce spent $3.2 million in its opening buy, running ads accusing Protasiewicz of issuing low sentences in sexual assault cases.